Obama defends TPP secrecy, says now is chance for debate

-KUALA LUMPUR (Reuters) - U.S. President Barack Obama launched a defense on Friday of a signature Pacific trade pact kept largely under wraps and said the public would get its say before legislators in each country debate the full details.
+KUALA LUMPUR, Nov 20 (Reuters) - U.S. President Barack Obama launched a defence on Friday of a signature Pacific trade pact kept largely under wraps and said the public would get its say before legislators in each country debate the full details.

-The Trans-Pacific Partnership (TPP), a “mega-regional accord” covering four-tenths of global GDP, was so complex it would not have materialized if all interest groups were involved in the protracted talks, he said.
+The Trans-Pacific Partnership (TPP), a “mega-regional accord” covering four-tenths of global GDP, was so complex it would not have materialised if all interest groups were involved in the protracted talks, he said.

 “If you are negotiating with 12 countries and there’s no space for everyone to agree on the deal ... then it would never get done,” Obama said during a town hall at a Kuala Lumpur University.